dmulyalin/salt-nornir-docker/readme.md

 # SaltStack Nornir Proxy Minion Docker

-This repository contains files to start SaltStack Master and single instance of Nornir Proxy Minion using Docker containers.
+This repository contains files to start SaltStack Master and a single instance of Nornir Proxy Minion using Docker containers.

-**Why?** - To speed up the process of getting started with SaltStack Nornir Proxy Minion Network Automation
+**Why?** - To speed up the process of getting started with SaltStack Nornir Proxy Minion Network Automation.

 ## Starting the environment

-Providing that you installed [Docker](https://docs.docker.com/engine/install/), [Docker-Compose](https://docs.docker.com/compose/install/)
+Providing that you already installed [Docker](https://docs.docker.com/engine/install/), [Docker-Compose](https://docs.docker.com/compose/install/) and [GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git):
-and [GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git):

 1. Clone this repository: `git clone https://github.com/dmulyalin/salt-nornir-docker.git`
-2. `cd` to folder with `docker-compose.yaml` file and start containers: `docker-compose up`, build takes 5-10 minutes
+2. `cd salt-nornir-docker` and start containers `docker-compose up`, build takes 5-10 minutes
-3. Access salt-master container shell `docker exec -it salt-master-3004 bash` and accept minion key `salt-key -a nrp1`
+3. Access salt-master shell `docker exec -it salt-master-3004 bash` and accept minion key `salt-key -a nrp1`

-By default `nrp1` proxy pillar comes with configuration for always-on sandbox devices, as a result can start experimenting with proxy-minion to interact with network devices straight away.
+By default `nrp1` proxy pillar comes with configuration for always-on sandbox devices, as a result can start experimenting with proxy-minion straight away.

+Refer to wikipage for [examples](https://github.com/dmulyalin/salt-nornir-docker/wiki) on how to use salt-nornir proxy minion to manage network devices.

-To start managing your devices add them to Nornir Proxy Minion Pillar inventory, see notes below, and restart Proxy Minion container `docker restart salt-minion_nrp1`
+To start managing your devices add them to Nornir Proxy Minion Pillar inventory, see notes below, and restart Proxy Minion container `docker restart salt-minion-3004-nrp1`

 ## Docker-Compose build and environment variables